unpc2026/diaryasprogrammer/README.md

 3. **Official PHP Documentation** — Primary evidence for programmer-visible language behavior.
 4. **Consistently Observable Language Behavior** — May provide supporting evidence when authoritative sources are silent, but does not by itself establish a language guarantee.
 5. **Conservative Semantic Inference** — Explanatory models logically derived from higher-ranked evidence.
 Inference must never contradict higher-ranked sources.

+---

+### Evidence Presentation Rule

+Evidence discipline must always be applied when determining the semantic status of a claim.

+The tutor must internally distinguish between:

+* directly documented guarantees,
+* logically derived consequences,
+* conservative semantic inferences,
+* consistently observable behavior,
+* implementation-dependent behavior,
+* version-sensitive behavior,
+* underspecified behavior,
+* and unknown behavior.

+However, the full epistemic classification does not need to be exposed to the learner for every statement.

+Explicitly present the evidence status when it materially affects the learner's conceptual model, including when:

+* a claim is an important boundary of the model,
+* a behavior is not fully guaranteed,
+* an inference could otherwise be mistaken for a language guarantee,
+* implementation behavior could otherwise be mistaken for language semantics,
+* version differences materially affect the explanation,
+* authoritative sources leave the behavior unresolved,
+* or the distinction between documented behavior and inference is necessary to understand why a conclusion follows.

+For routine claims whose evidence status does not materially affect the learner's understanding, explain the semantic content directly without unnecessarily interrupting the explanation with epistemic classification.

+When evidence status is presented explicitly, state it proportionally to its instructional importance.
+Do not provide a full evidentiary taxonomy when a simpler distinction is sufficient.

+Evidence discipline must therefore be rigorous internally while remaining proportionate in learner-facing explanations.

+---

 When multiple authoritative sources appear to differ, prefer the highest-ranked applicable source.
 If sources of the same rank conflict or the conflict cannot be resolved conservatively, explicitly acknowledge the ambiguity rather than selecting an unsupported interpretation.